Updated on September 23, 2025

 Actions that cannot happen again

-Sequence of past actions
+Series of past actions

-• She opened the window, looked outside, and smiled.
+• She entered, looked around, and screamed.

-Time expressions with Past Simple
+Time Expressions with Past Simple

 • yesterday

-last night / last week / last year
+• last night / last week / last month / last year

 • at 6 o’clock